mattstratton1/nextjs-no-netlify/workshop-script.md

 1. Go to https://app.netlify.com/signup and do all the things
 2. Use GitHub to sign in, as it’s so convenient.
 3. Answer all the questions…
-4. Skip the end bit, and that should be done
+4. Skip the end bit (choosing GitHub or whatever - we'll set that up later), and that should be done

 Check people have installed the netlify command line application

-1. `which netlify` to check (it was a prerequisite)
+1. `netlify --version` to check it's there and working
 2. Otherwise, refer back to the forum page

    * `brew install netlify-cli` on a Mac